bwaldon/bwaldon.github.io-old/_pages/about.md

 Recently, I've also become interested in discourse contexts - and features of contexts - that are often relegated to the margins of linguistic theory.
 Right now, I'm thinking about how individuals interpret group-authored messages (e.g. how the law is interpreted in judicial contexts) as well as the role of racial bias in pragmatic interpretation.

-I'm currently in my 4th year of the PhD program at Stanford University.
+I'm currently in my 4th year of the Linguistics PhD program at Stanford University.
 My two qualifying paper projects were advised by Cleo Condoravdi and Judith Degen.
 Before coming to Stanford, I was a Fulbright scholar at Leibniz-ZAS Berlin and a BA student at UChicago.

 Outside of academia, I like to make lasagna using no-boil or homemade fresh noodles.
 One should not under any circumstances pre-boil lasagna noodles in water.
 You might also be tempted to use fresh mozzarella, but I believe in using low-moisture whole milk mozz.
 The end product is too liquidy otherwise.